ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/controlpanels/cpanel_installphpversion.md

-# Installing a PHP Version Module via EasyApache4
+# How to Install a PHP Version with EasyApache4

 Before you begin to install a PHP version on your WHM/cPanel server, you need to log in to your WHM Panel.
 Installing a PHP version requires you to be logged into the WHM panel as opposed to cPanel for a specific domain, this is because access to EasyApache4 is required.